India's Jio Financial Services in talks for maiden bond issue - bankers

 Earlier this month, Reliance Industries raised 200 billion rupees via 10-year bonds in the largest issue by a non-financial Indian firm, paying 40 basis points more than the government's borrowing cost.

-Ahead of the bond issue, bankers have recommended that Jio Financial issue shorter-term commercial papers and put bank borrowing lines in places to establish pricing, said two bankers.
+Ahead of the bond issue, bankers have recommended that Jio Financial issue shorter-term commercial papers and put bank borrowing lines in place to establish pricing, said two bankers.

 It has also been recommended to issue bonds not longer than five-year maturity, according to four bankers.